MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/slider.md

 ---
-Description: Lets the user set a value in a given range.
+Description: Learn how to implement a Windows UI Library slider control that lets the user select from a range of values by moving a thumb control along a track.
 title: Sliders
 ms.assetid: 7EC7EA33-BE7E-4FD5-B205-B8FA7B729ACC
 label: Sliders